marijnh/Eloquent-JavaScript/07_robot.md

 The problem of finding a route through a ((graph)) is a typical _((search problem))_.
-We can tell whether a given solution (a route) is a valid solution, but we can't directly compute the solution, the way we could for 2 + 2.
+We can tell whether a given solution (a route) is a valid solution, but we can't directly compute the solution the way we could for 2 + 2.
 Instead, we have to keep creating potential solutions until we find one that works.

-There is an infinite amount of possible routes through a graph.
+The  number of possible routes through a graph is infinite.
 But when searching for a route from _A_ to _B_, we are only interested in the ones that start at _A_.
 We also don't care about routes that visit the same place twice—those are definitely not the most efficient route